skydeck/omake-deps/README.md

 omake-deps
 ==========

-Produce OMake dependencies between local OCaml source directories
+Produce lists of indirect dependencies between OCaml libraries to be compiled with omake.